chemistzombie/chemistzombie.github.io/about.md

 **At work**
 * Mouse: Logitech G203 Lightsync
 * Keyboard: Press Play Essential75
-  * Stock Flashquark Quark Matte linear switch
+  * JWK (Durock) T1 switch (originally came with Flashquark Quark Matte)
   * Unofficial Furina keycaps (Cherry profile, dye-subbed PBT)

-The keyboard is one of the cheapest VIA-compatible keyboards, at just IDR 600k, the same price as my ZX84.
-However, it lacks a wireless mode.
-I suspect that this uses the same OEM as the Cidoo V65 as they use the same Quark Matte switches (which are [officially licensed](https://old.reddit.com/r/switchmodders/comments/10k50xx/where_can_i_find_quark_matte_switches/j6aki2t/) from Flashquark) not sold publicly outside of these keyboards, and the V65 looks similar to the Essential75, except the latter has a function row.
+The keyboard is one of the cheapest VIA-compatible keyboards, at just IDR 600k, the same price as my ZX84, though it seems to use a proprietary firmware as opposed to just using QMK which is FOSS (and [violates their license](https://docs.qmk.fm/license_violations) as they use GPLv2).
+It's also wired-only instead of tri-band, which, had the firmware not been proprietary, was supposed to be common on QMK-compatible keyboards as wireless implementation is flaky on QMK due to them normally relying on proprietary wireless firmware.
+I suspect that this uses the same OEM as the Cidoo V65 as they use the same Quark Matte switches (which are [officially licensed](https://old.reddit.com/r/switchmodders/comments/10k50xx/where_can_i_find_quark_matte_switches/j6aki2t/) from Flashquark) not sold publicly outside of these keyboards, and the V65 looks similar to the Essential75, except the latter has a function row, and both violate the QMK license, which seems to be a recurring theme with these budget boards.

+If you're in Indonesia, I'd recommend buying Keychron boards from their official store instead if you want a fully-compliant keyboard, though they also cost more than the Essential75.
+This is only meant to be used at work so I didn't bother paying the extra premium for full compliance.

 I've always preferred 75% keyboards over 65% ones as having a function row (and an actual tilde key) can come in handy for productivity without resorting to layers.
 ### Former hardware